-The five key factors sparking the reversal in the 1990s from declining to increasing labor force participation for men were changes to Social Security, the shift from defined benefit to 401(k) plans, the increase in educational attainment, improvements in healthy life expectancy, and the decline in retiree health insurance.
-The following argues that these early drivers of delayed retirement are no longer having a substantial impact and are unlikely to increase the average retirement age going forward.
+The question is whether the early drivers of delayed retirement - changes to Social Security, the shift from defined benefit to 401(k) plans, the increase in educational attainment, improvements in healthy life expectancy, and the decline in retiree health insurance - will continue to have a substantial impact leading to increases in the average retirement age going forward.

 Social Security.
 All the changes in the Social Security program are now complete.
 No further adjustments have been made to the earnings test.
-The increase in the FRA from 65-67 was gradually phased in, beginning with those those born in 1938 and ending at 67 with those born in 1960.
-Those born in 1960 turn 62 this year; thus, future cohorts will see no further increase in the FRA.
-Finally, the Delayed Retirement Credit - payable for those who claim benefits between the FRA and 70 - was also increased gradually, from 3 percent in 1983 to 8 percent in 2008.
+The increase in the FRA from 65 to 67 was gradually phased in, beginning with those born in 1938 and ending at 67 with those born in 1960.
+Those born in 1960 turn 65 this year; thus, future cohorts will see no further increase in the FRA.19 Finally, the delayed retirement credit - payable for those who claim benefits between the FRA and 70 - was also increased gradually, from 3 percent in 1983 to 8 percent in 2008.
 Hence, future cohorts will see no further increase in this incentive.
 In short, recent changes to Social Security should have no effect on the average retirement age going forward.

-Pension type.
+Pension Type.
 The shift from defined benefit to 401(k) plans is now complete.
-While most households with heads born between 1920 and 1940 had access to a defined benefit plan, this share had dropped dramatically by the time the earliest Baby Boomers retired, and the youngest Baby Boomers, born in 1965, have almost no access to defined benefit plans (see Figure 5).
-Yes, some defined benefit plans continue to exist in the public sector, but state and local workers account for only 10 percent of the workforce and no major shift in pension type is currently underway for this group.
+Yes, some defined benefit plans continue to exist in the public sector, but state and local workers account for only about 10 percent of the workforce and no major shift in pension type is currently underway for this group.